wrs28/MUMPS3.jl/README.md

 `mumps_det(A) -> d` computes the determinant of `A`.

-`mumps_schur(A,shur_inds) -> S` computes the Schur complement `S` of `A`.
+`mumps_schur_complement(A,shur_inds) -> S` computes the Schur complement `S` of `A`.
 The indices defining the Schur block are contained in `schur_inds`, either as an integer array or as a sparse matrix, the populated rows of which define the Schur variables.

 `mumps_select_inv(A,IJ) -> a⁻¹` and
 `mumps_select_inv(A,I,J) -> a⁻¹`